-Some ten years since, while the writer was living in Stamford, Conn., Mr. C. P. Price, who lived in an adjoining house, accidentally cut off the end of the index finger of his left hand, while employed in cutting hay for his horse.
-Mr. P. walked directly to the house, leaving the dissevered portion of his finger in the hay at the barn.
-One after another, the physicians, to the number of three, were sent for; but they were all absent.
-In this emergency the writer was called in-when some twenty minutes had clapsed after the accident-and the separated portion of the finger was quite cold.
+Some ter, yours show while the writer was living in Staminci Corra.
+Nr.
+C. P. Price, who lived in an adjoining back, to dortally get off the end of the index finger of his had be in a complexed in cutting hay for his horse.
+Mr. P. which is many to the house, leaving the dissevered portion of the figure in the house, leaving the dissevered portion of the figure in the bay at the barn.
+One after another, the product of the number of three, were sent for; but the product allows.
+In this emergency the writer was all of the bar attents had elapsed after the applied of the second portion of the finger was quite cold.
 But I conceived the idea that if it were properly adjusted to the stump, and the electro-vital action could be restored by magnetic manipulations, it might be possible to restore it.
 Accordingly, I procured the end of the finger and adjusted it as accurately as possible, with the aid of the needle and several narrow strips of adhesive plaster.
-When this was properly done, I commenced the magneto-electric action, making the passes from above the third joint to the end of the finger.
+When this was properly done, I commenced the magnetoelectric action, making the passes from above the third joint to the end of the finger.
 This was continued until the natural temperature was restored to the dissevered portion, when it was carefully bound up in brown sugar and spirits.